Chart Color Schemes

 Leda is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Leda's dwelling structures, as per the latest Census, consisted of 98.0% houses and 2.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Perth metro's structure of 93.0% houses and 7.0% other dwellings.
-Home ownership in Leda was at 17.5%, similar to Perth metro, with the remaining dwellings being mortgaged (55.8%) or rented (26.8%).
-The median monthly mortgage repayment in Leda was $1,517, lower than the Perth metro average of $1,724.
-The median weekly rent in Leda was recorded at $303, compared to Perth metro's $315.
-Nationally, Leda's mortgage repayments are lower than the Australian average of $1,863, and rents are below the national figure of $375.
+The dwelling structure in Leda, as per the latest Census, consisted of 98.0% houses and 2.0% other dwellings.
+In comparison, Perth metro had 93.0% houses and 7.0% other dwellings.
+Home ownership in Leda was at 17.5%, similar to Perth metro's level.
+The remaining dwellings were either mortgaged (55.8%) or rented (26.8%).
+The median monthly mortgage repayment in Leda was $1,517, lower than the Perth metro average of $1,724 and the national average of $1,863.
+The median weekly rent figure in Leda was $303, compared to Perth metro's $315 and the national average of $375.

 Frequently Asked Questions - Housing